 - James P. O’Neill, Police Commissioner

-In 2018, The Foundation is funding a public engagement campaign to inform and engage the public in neighborhood policing.
+The Foundation funded a public engagement campaign to inform and engage the public in neighborhood policing.
 The campaign is designed to drive viewers to www.buildtheblock.nyc where they can find out about local meetings with their neighborhood police officers.